 - Modified radical mastectomy.
 This surgical procedure is like the simple mastectomy in which the entire breast is removed but also includes the removal of some of the lymph nodes under the arm.

 - Radical mastectomy.
 This surgical procedure involves the removal of the entire breast, the lymph nodes under the arm and the chest wall muscles under the breast.
 While this was once a very common procedure, it is rarely done now since the modified radical mastectomy has worked just as well.
 However, for large tumors growing into the muscles under the breast, it may still be done.

 - Axillary lymph node dissection.
 Usually performed at the same time as a mastectomy or lumpectomy, this procedure is used to find out if breast cancer has spread to lymph nodes under the arm.
 In most cases, less than 20 lymph nodes are removed.
 If cancer cells are found, there is a higher chance that cancer cells have also spread through the bloodstream to other parts of the body.

 - Sentinel lymph node biopsy.
 A sentinel lymph node biopsy helps to determine if cancer has spread to the lymph nodes under the arm without removing all of them.
 This procedure involves injecting a radioactive substance near the tumor which is then carried by the lymph system to the first nodes called the sentinel lymph nodes.
 If these nodes contain cancer, more lymph nodes may be removed.
 If they are free of cancer, further lymph node surgery is not usually needed.

 Breast Cancer Surgery in Kingsport and Johnson City, TN

-Contact one of our expert surgeons at The John Lawson Surgical Group for any additional questions you have about breast cancer surgery.
+Contact The John Lawson Surgical Group for any additional questions you have about breast cancer surgery.
 Call (423) 975-5650 for our Johnson City office and (423) 247-0065 for our Kingsport office.